maxim-saplin/flutter_python_starter/README.md

 # Considerations

+- No cross-compilation, Windows, macOS and Linux are required for the build
 - Boilerplate works on with one .proto file.
 In real project there can be multiple proto files/services, scripts would require manual updates

 # 1. Preparing Sources